Having become a traditional beauty, many Vietnamese families go to the pagodas to pray for good luck for both families and relatives.

 Built under the reign of Hau Le(1428–1789), this famous pagoda was associated with the revolution of King Quang Trung – Nguyen Hue (1753-1792.

 The pagoda has become a famous place of worship as well as good luck in the Hanoi area.

 9. One Pillar Pagoda

 One Pillar Pagoda, also known as Dien Huu Pagoda, is located in the complex of President Ho Chi Minh’s mausoleum, including a fish pond, Uncle Ho’s stilt house, One Pillar Pagoda, and Ho Chi Minh Museum.

 The pagoda was built in 1049 under the reign of King Ly Thai Tong (974 – 1028).
 The temple has only one compartment placed on a pillar in the middle of a lotus lake.

-The highlight of the temple lies in the unique texture and architecture that looks like a lotus on the water, popularly known as One Pillar Pagoda.
+The highlight of the temple lies in the unique texture and architecture that looks like a lotus on the water, so people has called it One Pillar Pagoda.

 10. Dam Temple